Scotland records highest number of Covid infections in pandemic

 "On the contrary, the number of people in hospital with Covid has remained broadly stable."

-However, she said numbers in hospital with the virus in England was "rising quite sharply" which could be an indicator of things to come in Scotland.
+However, she said the numbers in hospital with the virus in England were "rising quite sharply" which could be an indicator of things to come in Scotland.

 She said: "Of course, in terms of sheer numbers, the benefits of a lower rate of hospitalisation could be quickly cancelled out by the much higher case numbers."